 Now with 3 packages to choose from, find the mentorship program that best fits your needs!

 6. Quality of life as an expat

 I am from California and my husband was born and raised in Bangkok before he moved to Texas for his degree.
-He figured out after 2 years working in the US, it was best to work overseas for the opportunity.
+He figured out after 2 years working in the US, the opportunities are better abroad.

-We are not in a rush moving back to the US because we feel quality of life is quite strong here.
-Healthcare, hospitality, household help, transportation, international schools are top-notch but super expensive.
+We are not in a rush to move back to the US because we feel the quality of life is quite strong here.
+Healthcare, hospitality, household help, transportation, international schools are top-notch and not super expensive.

 I would say it is safe here as well.

 The cost of living in Bangkok will greatly depend on your lifestyle.
 If you enjoy eating Thai food and are happy to eat locally or if you like to cook and do your shopping at the market, your expenses will most likely be much cheaper than your home country.
 On the other hand, if you're not interested in shopping, eating or entertaining yourself how locals do, your cost of living will be much higher.

 If you lived in western countries before and tried to copy your life here, you would start to see how things add up quickly and are 2-3x more expensive since most things are imported and taxed.

 Wine for example, what an expense!
 A decent bottle on average costs about 1k bht which is $30 USD.
 Quality hair and nail salons are about the same cost as in the US.

 Luckily, many condos here are fully furnished so that saved us money but if you want to furnish your own home, furnishing is expensive.